Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 Fix 3: Add a top light blocker (valance effect without changing the curtains)

-Best for: You’ve widened and raised your setup, but a thin glow still appears at the top edge.
+Best for: You have widened and raised your setup, but a thin glow still appears at the top edge.

 - Position it so it blocks the angle where light spills over the rod.